kennyalive/Language-Arena/README.md

 * Go: go, gccgo

 _Linux specific information:_
-* There are issues with clang-3.5 provided with Ubuntu 14.04.
-The fix is to install clang-3.6 or higher.
 * It takes a lot of time for gccgo to digest complex benchmarks.
 Be patient or just comment it out in config.py.

 **Windows support**: